 Consider taking it day by day and let your cat lead the interaction.

 Cat stress and anxiety

-Understanding cat stress: Beneficial for the whole family
+Understanding cat stress may be beneficial for the whole family

-Understanding cat stress can help identify what is causing your cat’s stress and provide a more positive home environment.
-Also, by understanding the negative effects stress can have on your pet, it can help you identify triggers and seek veterinary care when needed.
-Certainly, without a doubt, a happy and healthy cat makes for a purrfect family member.
+Understanding your cat’s stress can help identify what’s causing your cat’s stress and provide a more positive home environment.
+Also, a better understanding of stress on your pet may help you identify triggers and seek veterinary care.
+Further, a healthy cat may make for a happy furry family member.